ziyingsk/BW_RAG/README.md

 ## Contribution Guidelines

-Special thanks to [Krishnaik06](https://github.com/krishnaik06/Complete-Langchain-Tutorials) for providing the RAG tutorial, from which we directly used some code; and thanks to AIA-Education for supporting this project.
-Visit their website: [AIA-Education](https://www.aia-edu.de/)
+Special thanks to [Krishnaik06](https://github.com/krishnaik06/Complete-Langchain-Tutorials) for providing the RAG tutorial, from which we directly used some code; and thanks to [AIA-Education](https://www.aia-edu.de/) for supporting this project.

 ## License